 than four stars.
 If it did earn fewer than four stars, I won't change it

-except as described in term 4. for both free and paid reviews
+except as described in term 4. for both free and full-service reviews

 above, but I'll allow you to read it first to decide whether you'd like